VolvoGroup/dymoval/docs/source/integration.rst

 CI/CD integration
 =================

-*Dymoval* can be used for unit-testing your models and it can be further used in development pipelines like those provided for example by Jenkins or GitLab.
+*Dymoval* can be used for unit-testing your models and therefore can be used in development pipelines like those provided for example by e.g. Jenkins or GitLab.

 Unit-test
 ---------